An Entire Epoch Within Her: Portraits of Unknown Women

 Vigée Le Brun

-"Self Portrait in a Straw Hat," after 1782, by Élisabeth Louise Vigée Le Brun.
+"Self-Portrait in a Straw Hat," after 1782, by Élisabeth Louise Vigée Le Brun.
 Oil on canvas.
 National Gallery, London.
 (Public Domain)

-"Self Portrait in a Straw Hat," after 1782, by Élisabeth Louise Vigée Le Brun.
+"Self-Portrait in a Straw Hat," after 1782, by Élisabeth Louise Vigée Le Brun.
 Oil on canvas.
 National Gallery, London.
-(Public Domain)
+Public Domain

 Élisabeth Louise Vigée Le Brun (1755–1842) was best known within the Kingdom of France’s Ancien Régime as the beloved portrait painter of Marie Antoinette.
 A prolific and highly successful artist, Vigée Le Brun benefited from the patronage of European aristocrats, writers, and actors, creating 660 portraits and 200 landscapes throughout her career.
 She was appointed to art academies in 10 different cities, including an election to Paris’s elite Royal Academy (France’s premier art institution) by the French queen herself.

 Vigée Le Brun was trained in art by her father, Louis Vigée, a member of the Academy of St. Luke, a Parisian guild of painters and sculptors.
 Vigée specialized in oil painting and pastel portraits, which became his daughter’s preferred artistic media.
-Vigée Le Brun exhibited a natural inclination toward art at a young age, an aptitude her father delightedly nurtured, exclaiming, “You will be a painter, my child, if there ever was one,” upon seeing her first sketches.
+Vigée Le Brun exhibited a natural inclination toward art at a young age, an aptitude that her father delightedly nurtured, exclaiming, “You will be a painter, my child, if there ever was one,” upon seeing her first sketches.

 Vigée Le Brun’s father passed away when she was only 12 years old.
-By the time she was 15, Vigée Le Brun was earning enough money from portrait painting to provide for herself, her younger brother, and her widowed mother.
+By the time she was 15, she was earning enough money from portrait painting to provide for herself, her younger brother, and her widowed mother.
 After a couple decades of great success during which her social, artistic, and political life blossomed, Vigée Le Brun’s public visibility increased so much that she was forced to flee Paris at the dawn of the French Revolution.

-After the march on Versailles, Vigée Le Brun and her daughter spent the next 12 years in various European cities while the painter completed portrait commissions of the nobility of Naples, England, Switzerland, Poland, Germany, Austria, and Russia.
+After the revolution’s march on Versailles, Vigée Le Brun and her daughter spent the next 12 years in various European cities while the painter completed portrait commissions of the nobility of Naples, England, Switzerland, Poland, Germany, Austria, and Russia.

 Grecian Nostalgia